ory/docs/docs/hydra/case-study.md

 user agent to the consent endpoint (todo24.com/consent) where the user is asked something like _"Do you want to grant MyAnalyticsApp read access to your todo lists?
 [Yes][no]"_.
 Once the user gives consent by clicking _Yes_, the consent endpoint redirects back to Ory Hydra.
-Hydra validates the request and finally issues the access, refresh, and ID tokens.
+Hydra validates the request and issues the access, refresh, and ID tokens.

 You can validate the access tokens which are sent to your API directly at Ory